milesfking/atp-tennis-prizepicks-model/README.md

 *Note: Pursuant to the Sackmann's [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/), I will not attempt to profit from the model.
 Success will instead be evaluated by placing hypothetical over/under bets and recording the results on an Excel spreadhseet.

-*This is an ongoing project and the repository will continue to be updated as progress is made (updated August 6 2022)
+*This is an ongoing project and the repository will continue to be updated as progress is made (updated August 2022)
 ### Currently working on:
   1).
-Sewing the three notebooks together
+Improving modeling performance where possible (hyperparameter tuning, additional preprocessing, etc.)
   2).
-Improving modeling performance where possible (hyperparameter tuning, additional preprocessing, etc.)
+Preparing for comprehensive testing on U.S. Open matches

 ## About PrizePicks

 PrizePicks allows users to pick the over or under on player props across dozens of sports, one of which is tennis.
 Depending on the tournament, PrizePicks lists over/under lines for a number of categories which can be accessed online on the [PrizePicks](https://www.prizepicks.com) website or pulled directly into Python via the [PrizePicks API](https://github.com/PrizePicks-Analytics/PrizePicks-API/wiki).
+This API call was conducted in the `future_match_scraper` notebook.
 Below is a list of props and how they are calculated.

 ### Aces